 With the official start of summer on June 21, vacation plans are in the works for many Michiganders.
-From camping or beaching it in our own great state to road trips and flights afar, summer equals travel time.
+With COVID-19 still a concern, your summer travel plans may look a bit different and closer to home this year.
+From camping or beaching it in our own great state to road trips as you feel comfortable, summer often equals travel time.
 With all of the time it takes to prepare and pack for a trip, planning should also include knowing how to handle a medical emergency while you’re away from home.

 Many health insurance companies offer different options for their members while traveling—from coverage options for doctor or urgent care visits, to additional travel assistance and virtual care services.

-Complete your summer travel checklist with these three simple steps.
+Complete your summer travel checklist with these four simple steps.

 - Medical emergency services: Access to quality medical care including medical referrals, emergency medical evacuation, prescription assistance and more.